rechsby/FRC-Programming-Guide/src/Java-Fundamentals/course/Loops.md

 # Loops

-Loops are frequently used in programming.
+This page is a continuation to the explanation of control flow [here](./If-Else.md#java-branching-if-if-else) Loops are frequently used in programming.
 Loops are handy because they save time programming and make our code easier to read and debug.

 ## While Loops